cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 9.1.9 =
+Added a performance feature.
+Users can now select to only refresh their product feeds when products have been changed or new products have been added to WooCommerce.

+= 9.1.8 =
+Fixed an issue where table rate shipping costs did not make it to custom feeds.

 = 9.1.7 =
 Fixed an issue where SimpleXML did not return an object and caused the plugin to get stuck